gpozzi/capstone-google-analytics/README.md

 <img src="https://user-images.githubusercontent.com/52865532/147894552-92458ed8-e2ca-42c6-8c47-01ed2a415063.png" width="700">

 Significantly longer trips take place at 5:00 - 6:00 AM, which is the time people commute to work.
 This trend does not mirror at 18:00 PM which is the time at which people return home.

+Hypothesis worth further exploration:

-This is because Boro taxis cannot pick up passengers in Manhattan and so the trip back home is done mainly on yellow cabs.
+1- Boro taxis cannot pick up passengers in Manhattan and so the trip back home is done mainly on yellow cabs.

-Since, as stated before, more trips take place at 18:00 and they are shorter we can infer when returning home people combine transportation methods and take cabs as last mile transportation.
-We can hypothesize in the morning people take cabs to get to work faster and back home they take subway + cabs or bus + cabs because they're cheaper and are not mostly in a hurry.
+2- When people return home they combine transportation methods and take cabs as last mile solution.
+We can hypothesize in the morning people take cabs to get to work faster to be able to sleep more and back home they take subway + cabs or bus + cabs because they're not mostly in a hurry and can save money with cheaper means of transportation.

 <img src="https://user-images.githubusercontent.com/52865532/147880239-c4547d86-7c0b-497a-85d8-bdcfd34418f5.png" width="700">